 Afterward all the people of Israel came near, and he commanded them all that the LORD had spoken with him in Mount Sinai.
 And when Moses had finished speaking with them, he put a veil over his face.
 Whenever Moses went in before the LORD to speak with him, he would remove the veil, until he came out.
 And when he came out and told the people of Israel what he was commanded, the people of Israel would see the face of Moses, that the skin of Moses’ face was shining.
 And Moses would put the veil over his face again, until he went in to speak with him.Exod 34:29-35 (ESV)

 In Rom 10:4 we are told that “Christ is the end of the law for righteousness to everyone who believes”

->

-> In 2 Cor 3, we are told that Israel could not consider the outcome of Moses’ life – Jesus Christ.
-That vail stays not on Moses’ face, but on the hearts of Israel whenever they read the law.
+2 Cor 3 tells us that Israel could not consider the outcome of Moses’ life – Jesus Christ.
+That veil stays not on Moses’ face, but on the hearts of Israel whenever they read the law.

->

-> What is interesting is how Paul wraps up this chapter.
+What is interesting is how Paul wraps up this chapter.
 He says these words: